The City of Selkirk presents Canada Day at the Selkirk Waterfront on Saturday, July 1.

 Are there washrooms on site?

-Yes, porta potties are on site and available to use including an accessible unit to accommodate mobility aids.
+Yes, porta potties are on site and available to use.

 I want to be a market vendor at Canada Day!
 How do I sign up?